yarkhinephyo/15-445-database-systems-notes/19 - Database Logging.md

 **Logging schemes**

-<u>Physical logging</u> - Byte level changes made to a page.
+<ins>Physical logging</ins> - Byte level changes made to a page.
 (Like git diff)

-<u>Logical logging</u> - Record high level operations by transactions such as INSERT, UPDATE.
+<ins>Logical logging</ins> - Record high level operations by transactions such as INSERT, UPDATE.

-<u>Physiological logging</u> - Hybrid approach with byte level changes for a single tuple identified by page ID + slot.
+<ins>Physiological logging</ins> - Hybrid approach with byte level changes for a single tuple identified by page ID + slot.
 Don't know the tuple's offset in the page.
 If there was a vaccuming, the tuple will be still found with page ID and slot.

 ![](images/Pasted%20image%2020221114233839.png)